WebKit/Documentation/docs/Deep Dive/Layout & Rendering/DisplayTree.md

 The **display tree** is intended to be a fully-resolved, isolated tree that is suitable for painting and hit-testing.

-*Fully-resolved* means that all style values have been resolved to the values use for painting.
+*Fully-resolved* means that all style values have been resolved to the values used for painting.
 For example, colors in the display tree are those which result from the application of visited link rules, and from the application of `-apple-color-filter`.

-*Isolated* means that a display tree is a stand-alone data structure that can be painted without reference to data structures share with layout.
+*Isolated* means that a display tree is a stand-alone data structure that can be painted without reference to data structures shared with layout.
 For example, the display tree does not use `RenderStyle` once built, but constructs its own display styles at tree-building time.

-All the geometry in the display tree is already in painting coordinates: pixel snapping happens at tree building time.
+All the geometry in the display tree is already in painting coordinates: pixel snapping happens at tree-building time.

 In general the tree has been designed to push as much of the complexity to tree-building time as possible, so that painting is fast.